m0rtyn/md-to-cv-generator/FE_EN.md

 *Remote, full-time, August '21 — January '22*

+Tech stack: Angular 13, NX, gRPC, protobufs, Nest.js, Material UI

 Project: internal logistics service for managing order delivery across multiple countries

-- Developed the frontend service from scratch (Angular 13, Nx)
+- Developed the frontend service from scratch
 - Conducted team retrospectives → made it easier to prevent burnout and acknowledge improvements
 - Improved the accuracy and speed of the team's poker planning (15 minutes instead of 30+)
 - Initiated and conducted product update demos with clients → product requirements were clarified before release